elementary/appcenter-web/_apps/io.elementary.tasks.md

 redirect_from: io.elementary.tasks.desktop/
 ---

-Designed and built to help manage all of your tasks and reminders.
-Create and complete tasks, manage lists and sync them across your machines using CalDAV.
+<p>Designed and built to help manage all of your tasks and reminders.
+Create and complete tasks, manage lists and sync them across your machines using CalDAV.</p>